 Only when the brief, infrequent rains arrive do these desert frogs appear on the surface.
 They are quick to find mates and reproduce, with the eggs being laid in small, shallow, temporary pools.
 Development of the tadpoles is extremely rapid, and so it must be if they are to grow into froglets before the puddles dry up again.

 The adults, having now reproduced, prepare to return underground.
 They take in as much water as they can, absorbing it through their skin and storing it in their tissue and their specially adapted bladder.
 In fact, they can store so much water that they double in weight and become almost spherical in shape.
 These tightly bloated amphibians – whose name now becomes apparent – then dig new burrows.
 They secrete mucus from their skin, which hardens around them, creating a transparent, watertight cocoon that makes them look as though they have been plastic-wrapped.
 Their metabolic rate slows down considerably, allowing water-holding frogs to sit out the long drought for months, sometimes even years, on end.
-This state of dormancy is known as aestivation, a summer equivalent to hibernation, which animals use to avoid hot, dry weather.

 The water held within these desert frogs’ bodies keeps them alive during long periods of inactivity, and that layer of mucus prevents water loss by evaporation through their skin.
 The Aboriginal people of Australia sometimes dig up these amphibians and give them a gentle squeeze to release their water.
 They suck the bottom of the frog and drink what is essentially very weak urine, which can be a life-saver in desperate times.
 The creatures are then returned to their underground chambers, usually unharmed but considerably lighter.